Saving seagrass in Plymouth

-The seagrass project in Plymouth is working to install new mooring systems which will lift the chain off the seabed using buoys.
-The chain will be attached to a corkscrew-like mechanism on the seafloor to further reduce potential damage.
+The seagrass project in Plymouth worked to install new mooring systems which lift the chain off the seabed using buoys.
+The chain is attached to a corkscrew-like mechanism on the seafloor to further reduce potential damage.

 Why are we protecting seagrass?

 Seagrass and rich sediment inshore seabeds can lock in huge amounts of carbon.
 Not only that, seagrass also stabilises the sand around exposed coasts, protecting beaches from erosion.
 They are important nursery grounds for cuttlefish, feeding grounds for bass, crab and snails and they strip the water column of excess nutrients.

 In order to make a real difference to the recovery of carbon storage habitats like seagrass beds, we need to repair the ones we have, and grow new beds.
 We also need the recreational boating community to demand a change to mooring systems that don’t damage the seafloor.
 We need to make as many boaters as possible aware of the implications of anchoring on seagrass beds to avoid unwanted damage.

 We worked alongside Natural England, The Ocean Conservation Trust, The Royal Yachting Association, Plymouth City Council and Tamar Estuaries Consultative Forum as part of the ‘ReMEDIES’ (Reducing and Mitigating Erosion and Disturbance Impacts affEcting the seabed) project to achieve these goals.

 For our part in the ReMEDIES project, we raised awareness of seagrass conservation issues through our Sea Champion network and online training and events.
 The wider ReMEDIES project is tasked with replanting and protecting up to 8 ha of seagrass in five English south coast Marine Protected Areas by the end of 2023.